perrette/papers/docs/git.md

 deleted) can be cleaned up with `papers backup remove NAME` (glob patterns allowed; asks before deleting unless `--force` is passed).

-Backup directories are named after the bibtex file plus a hash of its full path (e.g. `papers-3f9a1c2b`), so two libraries can never share a directory.
+Backup directories are named after the bibtex file and its parent folder, plus a hash of the full path (e.g. `myproject-references-3f9a1c2b`), so two libraries can never share a directory and same-named libraries remain recognizable.
 Each directory also contains a `manifest.json` recording the bibtex file it backs up; if a backup operation finds a directory that belongs to another library (which could happen with directories created by papers versions that